 Example Health, a fictional healthcare and insurance company, has a Node.js-based analytics web application for a health records system.
 The web application is designed to showcase the best in class integration of modern cloud technology in collaboration with legacy mainframe code.

-Example Health’s premise is that it has been around for a long time and has several hundreds of thousands in patient records on an SQL database connected to a z/OS mainframe.
+Example Health’s premise is that it has been around for a long time and has several hundreds of thousands of patient records in an SQL database on a mainframe running z/OS.
 Example Health’s records look very similar to the health records of most insurance companies that exist today.